Lumos-Data/4.1-Docker-Compose-Example/readme.txt

 3. Open the integrated terminal from the downloaded folder (right-click on the area with the docker-compose.yml file and select "open in integrated terminal").

-4. Check if Docker is installed and Docker Desktop is opened (Windows/MacOS) on your machine:
+4. Check if Docker is installed and Docker Desktop is opened (Windows/MacOS) on your machine (check manually and also with CLI):
    docker --version
    docker-compose --version